• Home

 Mt.
 Tabor has been blessed with many fine pastors over the last 125 years.
 Each served in their own special God-given manner, exhibiting strong convictions, positive force, and a deep sense of calling.
 They demonstrated great love for the parishioners and the community at large.

-Key Contributions by Pastors- Rev. A. C. Duffie (1926-1928): Erected a parsonage.- Rev. Leslie E. Wilson (1983-1988): Erected a new Fellowship Hall.- Rev. Dr. Recie Springfield Jr. (1990-2003): Secured a church van in 1996.- Rev. D. James Simmons (2007-2024): Made significant improvements to the church edifice, including renovating the kitchen and fellowship hall, paving the parking lot, and repairing the foundation and outer structure.
+Key Contributions by Pastors- Rev. A. C. Duffie (1926-1928): Erected a parsonage.- Rev. Leslie E. Wilson (1983-1988): Erected a new Fellowship Hall.- Rev. Dr. Recie Springfield Jr. (1990-2003): Secured a church van in 1996.- Rev. Dr. James Simmons (2007-2024): Made significant improvements to the church edifice, including renovating the kitchen and fellowship hall, paving the parking lot, and repairing the foundation and outer structure.
 During his tenure, a virtual ministry was created during COVID-19, and he continued to minister to the spiritual needs of members and the Avondale community despite changing demographics.

 On May 23, 2024, Mt.
 Tabor A.M.E.
 Zion Church appointed a new young pastor, Rev. Roderick J. Josey.
 We are excited for this new season in the life of our church.